 Adult Dosage for Swollen Prostate and Urinary Incontinence:

 1 teaspoon two times a day for 10 to 14 day

 Mullein root can be used in the treatment of incontinence due to a swollen prostate in men or mesonephric duct regression in women where the trigone sphincter muscle at the base of the bladder has weakened.
 The root of the Great Mullein is valuable to tone and strengthen the trigone sphincter muscle and its soothing diuretic properties increase the volume of urination, while decreasing the frequency of urination.
 Mullein root has mild astringent properties which reduce inflammation in the mucosa of the bladder.
 It does not irritate or over stimulate bladder or kidney function.
 The root tincture can be used as a long term tonic for individuals with urinary incontinence, recurring bladder infections, interstitial cystitis, and benign prostatic hypertrophy.

-Bell’s Palsy: Effective when taken in small doses, 6 to 10 drops in small amount of water three to four times a day
+Adult Dosage for Bell’s Palsy: Notably effective when taken in small doses, 6 to 10 drops in small amount of water three to four times a day

-Back Muscle Spasms & Joint Pain : Take in small doses, 6 to 10 drops in small amount of water three to four times a day until spasms subside and pain diminishes.
+Adult Dosage for Back Muscle Spasms and Joint Pain : Small doses, 6 to 10 drops in small amount of water three to four times a day until spasms subside and pain diminishes.

-Used for joint pain for it’s lubricating effect on fluids cushioning the joints and antispasmodic effects on the muscles, Mullein Root tincture is notably documented for these ailments by herbalists Matthew Wood and Jim McDonald.
+Used for joint pain for it’s lubricating effect on fluids cushioning the joints and antispasmodic effects on the muscles, Mullein Root tincture is discussed for these ailments by herbalists Matthew Wood and Jim McDonald.

 No drug interactions have been reported and Mullein root is considered safe for long term use.
 Note that Mullein root is also used as an expectorant and beneficial for reducing inflammation while stimulating fluid production, so you may experience an urge to cough and expel phlegm from any congestion you may have.